ritual-net/infernet-monorepo/infernet_services/services/torch_inference_service/README.md

 ```

-If local deployment is desired, ensure your python path includes the src directory, either by installing the ml project or by manually setting PYTHONPATH, and run the quart dev server:
+If local deployment is desired, ensure your python path includes the src directory, either by installing the ml project or by manually setting `PYTHONPATH`, and run the quart dev server:

 ```bash
 pip install -r requirements.txt